 The surprise appearance appeared to be a very rare occurrence of a presidential nominee speaking from the podium ahead of their formal acceptance speech, which is traditionally on the last night of a convention.

-Biden, Jill Biden and Harris on DNC stage
+Biden, Jill Biden and Harris on DNC stage.
+Harris and Biden clasp hands

-President Joe Biden stands with Democratic presidential nominee Vice President Kamala Harris and first lady Jill Biden during the first day of the Democratic National Convention, Monday, Aug.
-19, 2024, in Chicago.
+President Biden stands with Democratic presidential nominee Vice President Kamala Harris, left, and first lady Jill Biden during the first day of the Democratic National Convention on Monday, Aug.
+19, 2024 in Chicago.
 (AP Photo/Jacquelyn Martin)

 Biden's speech at the convention, which capped Monday night's session, came four weeks and one day after his blockbuster announcement that he was ending his own White House bid and endorsing his vice president to replace him.

-Twenty-four hours later in Milwaukee, Harris pointed to her boss and said "wasn't he terrific last night.
+Twenty-four hours later in Milwaukee, Harris pointed to her boss and asked "wasn't he terrific last night?
 And I know we are all deeply grateful for his lifetime of service to our nation.
 Thank you.
 Joe."

 Her comments spurred chants of "thank you, Joe," throughout the arena."